2001 Dartmouth College murders: Tulloch re-sentencing review

-Tulloch eligible for judicial review for re-sentencing

-In 2012 the US Supreme Court ruled in Miller v.
-Alabama that mandatory sentencing to life imprisonment without parole of persons who committed a crime as juveniles was unconstitutional.
+In 2012, the US Supreme Court ruled in Miller v.
+Alabama, that mandatory sentencing to life imprisonment without parole (LWOP) of persons who committed a crime as juveniles was unconstitutional.
 It ruled that this decision needed to be applied retroactively, with cases to be reviewed of persons sentenced to LWOP for crimes committed as juveniles.
 Their ruling was based on scientific studies that have shown conclusively that juvenile brains are still unformed.
 The high court based their decision on the basis that juvenile offenders have “diminished culpability and greater prospects for reform” and judges should be able to consider the “mitigating qualities of youth” in sentencing.

 In August 2014, the New Hampshire Supreme Court ruled that Tulloch's case would be among four to be reviewed by the court for re-sentencing.
-The initial review had been appealed by the state attorney general.
-Parker is not affected by this ruling because he was not charged with first-degree murder, an adult charge that carries a mandatory LWOP sentence.
-After review of different factors in the case, the court could re-sentence Tulloch to life imprisonment without parole.
+The initial review had been appealed by the New Hampshire Attorney General.
+Parker was not affected by this ruling, because he was not charged with first-degree murder, an adult charge that carries a mandatory LWOP sentence.
+After review of different factors in the case, the court could again re-sentence Tulloch to life imprisonment without parole or could impose a different sentence.

+A resentencing hearing was held on September 25, 2024, with the judge taking the arguments of the prosecutor and defense under advisement.
+In November 2024, Judge Leonard MacLeod of the Grafton County Superior Court sent questions related to the case to the New Hampshire Supreme Court.
+In April 2025, The New Hampshire Supreme Court declined to take up the question of Tulloch’s life sentence without the possibility of parole.
+The unanimous declination came without any written ruling and sent the matter back to Judge MacLeod for further proceedings.
+The New Hampshire Supreme Court has not yet ruled on the constitutionality of life without parole sentences for minors, leaving Judge MacLeod without clear precedent under the New Hampshire Constitution.

+On October 21, 2025, Judge MacLeod ruled that life sentences for juvenile offenders violate the New Hampshire Constitution's prohibition on "cruel and unusual punishments."
+The ruling may face an appeal, but if the decision is upheld on appeal, the trial court would then consider Tulloch's request for resentencing.